Leslie M. Spencer

 Leslie represents clients on matters involving a wide range of technologies, including financial technology (“Fintech”), computer software (including artificial intelligence), blockchain, network communications, encryption and security protocols, semiconductor design and manufacturing, automotive technology, medical devices and healthcare information technology, among others.

 Leslie has been recognized by New York Law Journal as one of thirty “Top Women in Law 2016,” and among New York Metro Super Lawyers since 2013.

 Prior to practicing law, Leslie worked for financial services and defense technology companies, and developed a smart card-based secure transaction system.

 - Dolby Laboratories, Inc. v.
 Intertrust Technologies Corp.
 (N.D.
 Cal.) – Representing Dolby in action for declaratory judgment of non-infringement of eleven patents asserted against digital cinema-related technology.

 - Carrum Technologies, LLC v.
-Ford Motor Company (D. Del.) – Defending Ford in patent infringement litigation involving adaptive cruise control technology.
+A Major U.S. Auto Manufacturer (D. Del.) – Defending a major U.S. auto manufacturer in patent infringement litigation involving adaptive cruise control technology.

 - Godo Kaisha IP Bridge 1 v.
 Qualcomm (D. Del.) – Represented IP Bridge in infringement action asserting eight patents directed to semiconductor technology.